lordarthurj/manchester-papers/gerard-paper.md

 Measurement - model comparison of biomass burning aerosol aging over West Africa

 # Abstract
-Abstracts are hard to write.
-That's why we do it last.
+Summarise the main findings here.

 # Introduction section
 We present measurements of BBOA over West Africa.
-The measurements were made using an AMS, as described in Bloggs et al 2004.
+Particle size was measured a PCASP, as described in Bloggs et al 2004.
-Smith et al have made extensive measurements in this region before, but continental-scale measurements have not previously been made.
+Smith et al (1998) conducted several studies in this region before, but continental-scale measurements have not previously been made.

 # Simulations
-We simulate the evolution of BBOA over W Africa, using John's marvellous model.
+We simulate the evolution of BBOA over W Africa, using John's model.

 # Methodology
 We compared simulations from model Y (Smith et al, 2005) with our measurements.